 - There are these speech bubbles in Lefty’s scenarios that look pretty bad and don’t blend into the map as well as everything else.
 They’re just these big white circles when they probably should have been more transparent.

-Quirky Circuits is one of the better family-weight cooperative games that I’ve played in the last year or so.
+Quirky Circuits is one of the better cooperative board games for families that I’ve played in the last year or so.
 It’s a unique experience that blends together some of my group’s favorite mechanisms, so I wasn’t too surprised that it ended up being a big hit with us.
 I’ve enjoyed all of my plays of it so far and the fact that I can break it out with absolutely any group means that it’ll probably stay in my collection for a while.

 If your gaming group enjoys limited communication games like The Mind, Hanabi, and Magic Maze, chances are you’re going to enjoy Quirky Circuits.
 If you also happen to be a fan of programming games… yeah, this is a must-have.